12.1.3. eID Substantial Authentication with MRTD Verification for PID Issuance

 • Verify the mrtd_pop_nonce matches the value sent in the previous response.

-• Parse and validate the mrtd_validation_jwt signature and structure.
+• Parse and validate the mrtd_validation_jwt signature (using Wallet Instance's public key) and structure.

 • Validate document authenticity using ICAO 9303 standards.